gvMicroarctic/GlacialMeltwaterMicrobiome/README.md

 # GlacialMeltwaterMicrobiome

-In the repository are all the scripts used from the bioinformatic and statistical analyses presented in the study "Microorganisms and their mobile genetic elements in glacial meltwater: a dynamic system for gene exchange".

-## Bioinformatic pipeline

-## Plots
+Welcome to the GlacialMeltwaterMicrobiome GitHub repository.
+This repository hosts a collection of bioinformatic and plotting scripts used in the research paper titled “Microorganisms and Their Mobile Genetic Elements in Glacial Meltwater: A Dynamic System for Gene Exchange.”

+The bioinformatic analysis pipeline and associated scripts can be found in the “BIOINFORMATICS” subfolder, while the scripts used to generate the R plots presented in the manuscript are located in the “PLOTS” subfolder.